Hierarchy | |

 Phenomena

-The character of the Dolgan fairy tales and heroic epics olonga.
-Giant eagle with a beak, able to break through a human skull.
+A character of Dolgan fairy tales and the heroic epic olongko.
+A giant eagle with a beak capable of breaking a human skull.

 Aitvaras

-In Sumero-Akkadian mythology, the eagle with a lion's head, the messenger of the gods.
+In Sumero-Akkadian mythology, an eagle with a lion's head, the messenger of the gods.
+The image of Anzud is one of the most popular in Sumerian heraldry.

 Anka

-Doglike creatures from Armenian mythology.
-This perfume, which is in the form of winged creatures that descended from the sky to revive the fallen in battles, licking their wounds.
+These are spirits who appeared in the form of winged creatures that descended from the sky to resurrect the fallen in battles, licking their wounds.

 Martinetas